-- Better recognition of common issues and faults, which enables personnel to troubleshoot more effectively, solve problems, and resolve developing issues which reduces downtime, improves efficiency, and increases safety margins. - Quicker recognition and correction of mistakes or problems with procedures, control functionality, or designs, resulting in problems being resolved BEFORE they cause problems. - Improved overall operations (reduce the amount of misconception, mistakes, and assumptions that often occur in the I&C field).

-- Enhanced team cohesion Lesser skilled individuals sometimes hide their weaknesses and use other means to establish a position in the team hierarchy (vs performance).
+- Better recognition of problems which leads to solving problems and preventing escalation of errors or problem which reduces downtime, improves efficiency, and increases safety margins. - Quicker recognition and correction of mistakes or problems with procedures, control functionality, or designs, resulting in problems being resolved BEFORE they cause problems. - Improved overall operations (reduce the amount of misconception, mistakes, and assumptions that often occur in the I&C field). - Enhanced team cohesion Lesser skilled individuals sometimes hide their weaknesses and use other means to establish a position in the team hierarchy (vs performance).
 Once they develop strong fundamentals, they are able to learn; able to better communicate with team-mates; and can succeed based on merit and skills vs other approaches.
 Developing the underlying fundamentals often leads lower performers to shift their energy and efforts into improvement instead of other behaviors that can damage the team dynamic. - Increased job satisfaction and team morale Technical personnel derive great satisfaction from 'being good' at their jobs.
 Giving them the skills to troubleshoot and to continue growing boosts job performance and ultimately boosts retention.